Withdrawals and Return of Title IV Funds Policy

 Students who fail to receive a single passing grade (and have not otherwise officially withdrawn) will be evaluated for a possible unofficial withdrawal.
 The instructor will report the last date of attendance when entering any of the aforementioned grades.
 Students who “earn” all failing grades will be considered to have ‘earned 100% of their Title IV funds.
 Students found to have ceased attendance in class, therefore resulting in a failing grade, will be considered an unofficial withdrawal and the Office of Financial Aid Staff will calculate an R2T4 to determine the amount of earned/unearned aid.
 If the student’s last date of attendance cannot be documented, the date that is equivalent to 50% of the term will be used to calculate earned/unearned aid.

 In the event that the institution administratively withdraws a student for nonparticipation all Title IV funds will be returned.
 The institution will process such an administrative withdraw if the student does not attend courses within the first seven days.
 If the student is administratively withdrawn for non-payment, the financial aid office will perform a return of funds calculation based on the date the student was administratively withdrawn (unless the student is administratively withdrawn within the first seven days of courses, in which case the student’s last day of documented academic attendance will be used).
-The institution reserves the right to use the student’s last day of participation in an academically related activity for the purposes of the return of funds calculation if this date more accurately reflects the student’s withdraw date than the date.
+The institution reserves the right to use the student’s last day of participation in an academically related activity for the purposes of the return of funds calculation if this date more accurately reflects the student’s engagement in coursework prior to ceasing attendance.

 Unearned Funds / Returns